Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Results

+The material parameters $k_S$ which we want to optimize are initialized as $10^6$ for the stretching, bending, and twisting stiffness and $1mm$ for both the thickness and width of the cross-section.
+We choose these parameter values as our initial guess since the edges of the simplified pattern are straight and discretized at a lower resolution than those of {the original zigzag pattern}.
+Therefore, using the same material parameter values as in the original pattern for the initialization would make the pattern significantly less flexible, leading to worse convergence in our experiments.
+Please also note that we use only one set of material parameters for the entire pattern since the {zigzag pattern} used in our experiments uses the same type of zigzag spring for every hexagon edge.
+However, it would also be possible to optimize for per-rod or even per-segment parameters if necessary.

-As an experiment, we use the proposed method to find the optimal parameters for the patterns shown in Figure \ref{fig:local_stiffness}.
-In all examples we use a structure of $7 \times 6$ hexagon cells with a circumradius of $7 mm$ and origin coordinates $c_0 = (0,0)$.
-The cross-section of the complex pattern is $0.6 mm$ wide and $3 mm$ thick.
-For this experiment, we set the stiffness parameters with regards to stretching, bending and twisting to $10^{10}$, $10^6$ and $10^6$ respectively.
-Together with the width and thickness of the cross-section, they form the material parameters $k_T$.
-For the simple pattern, we subdivide each hexagon edge into $4$ segments.
-The material parameters $k_S$ which we want to optimize are initialized as $10^6$ for the stretching, bending and twisting stiffness and $1mm$ for both the thickness and width of the cross-section.
-We define $4$ sets of anchors to deform the patterns into the shapes shown on the left of Figure \ref{fig:local_stiffness}, which we will refer to as Dome, Saddle, Tunnel and Manta from top to bottom.
-The structure of the pattern and the vertices constrained by the anchors are the same for each target shape, only the prescribed positions and material directions at these vertices differ for each set of anchors.
+As explained in Section \ref{sub:material_parameters}, we would like to use shapes with different surface properties as examples to learn from in order to properly cover the range of possible deformations of the pattern.
+We therefore define $4$ sets of anchors to deform the patterns into the shapes shown on the left of Figure \ref{fig:local_stiffness}, which we will refer to as Dome, Saddle, Tunnel, and Manta from top to bottom.
+These shapes fulfill our aim of using surfaces of mainly positive, negative, zero, and varying Gaussian curvature respectively.
+The structure of the pattern and the vertices constrained by the anchors are the same for each training shape, only the prescribed positions and material directions at {the constrained vertices} differ for each set of anchors.
 Please refer to Figure \ref{fig:grids} for a comparison to the fabricated examples.
-We first simulate the complex pattern for each set of anchors to obtain the target shapes $T_j$ with $j=1,\dots,4$.
+We first simulate the {original zigzag pattern} for each set of anchors to obtain the training shapes $T_j$ with $j=1,\dots,4$.